tinylit/codearts/README.md

     }
     ```
-    + Using JWT(Supports JWT authentication, login and authCode, and includes all normal features).
+    + Using JWT(Supports JWT authentication, and includes all normal features).
     ``` csharp
     public class Startup : JwtStartup {